lewis-010/computer-vision-rock-paper-scissors/README.md

     - Ipykernel
 <br/><br/>
 - If users wish to install all dependencies for this project, use *pip install requirements.txt*.
+- Requires prior installation of pip in the same environment.

 ## Milestone 3